Putting passengers first

 The Adless Ad Campaign

-After a series of price-related campaigns, the fact that commuters wanted reliable trains was far too clear.
+After a series of price-related campaigns, it was far too clear that commuters wanted reliable trains.
 They didn't care about the deals because they had to use the service either way.
 So, we didn't just make ads.
 We went against the done thing and chose a somewhat anti-advertising campaign for better journeys.
 We slightly proved (admittedly to ourselves) that when you give people stuff, they share it.
 Our ad-free entertainment replaced the usual ad spots, turning print ads, Spotify, and Wi-Fi login pages into unexpected moments of something to do.

 Rethink Summer

 What if summer wasn't just the usual crowded hotspots?
-Headlines used what people said about the UK, juxtaposed through visuals of UK beauty.
+Headlines used what people said about the UK, juxtaposed with visuals of UK beauty.

 Redirecting Summer: Away from the Crowds

-While tourists visited the same old places to shuffle around in crowds, we were compelled to show a different route away from it all.
+While tourists visited the same old places, we were compelled to take a different route, away from the crowds.
 This campaign didn't just sell tickets but redirected travellers to stunning, lesser-known locations to smugly escape the crowds.

 Rediscovering the South West